openstates/documentation/api/v2/types.rst

 Data Types
 ==========

 Starting at the base nodes, data in the API is represented as interconnected nodes of various types.
 This page provides an overview of the nodes.

-Another good way to get aquainted with the layout is to use the `GraphiQL browser <http://alpha.openstates.org/graphql>`_ (click Docs in the upper right corner).
+Another good way to get acquainted with the layout is to use the `GraphiQL browser <http://alpha.openstates.org/graphql>`_ (click Docs in the upper right corner).

 Jurisdictions & Sessions
 ------------------------